RayTracing/raytracing.github.io/CONTRIBUTING.md

 Development Branches
 ---------------------
 We use `release` as our release branch. _Generally, changes should never go directly to the release branch_.
-All ongoing development work (and all of the latest changes) will be in the `dev` branch.
+All ongoing development work (and all of the latest changes) will be in the `dev-patch`, `dev-minor`, `dev-major`, or feature branches.
-However, we may want changes in other development branches (for example, in a `dev-patch` branch for a quick patch release).
 The appropriate target branch for any pull requests you want to make will be determined in the associated issue first (all pull requests should have an associated issue).

 Issues